Sanjida Akhter: Bashundhara Kings

+East Bengal FC

+In 2024, she joined the Indian Women's League club East Bengal FC for the season.

+Thimphu City FC

+In 2025, she signed with Bhutan Women's National League club Thimphu City FC.

-International
+International career

 Sanjida was selected to the Bangladesh girls' U-17 team for the 2015 AFC U-16 Women's Championship qualification – Group B matches in 2014.
 She also played AFC U-14 Girls' Regional Championship – South and Central held in Nepal in 2015, where Bangladesh U-14 Girls' became Champion.
 She played in 2017 AFC U-16 Women's Championship qualification – Group C matches.
 She capped 9 times for the U-17 nationals and scored 4 goals.
 Being group C champion, Bangladesh have qualified for the 2017 AFC U-16 Women's Championship in Thailand in September 2017.

 She later played in 2019 AFC U-19 Women's Championship qualification and the 2020 AFC Women's Olympic Qualifying Tournament.